DovieW/obsidian-pickle-tracking-list/Pickles Tracking List.md

 	#wickles #spicy
 	<img class="image" src="https://wicklespickles.com/wp-content/uploads/2019/02/16oz-Wickles-DirtyDillOkra-v3_445x600.png" width="125">
 - [ ] There's one image that has a white background
+- [ ] Host images on NAS and link images to there.
+Would it be faster though?
+Would have to download about half the images which aren't on Imgur - seems to load quite quickly on my s25 ultra
+- [ ] Why doesn't it open on mobile in kanban mode?
+It does but can take a loong time if it doesn't load right away.
+Faster phone helps. is there anything that can be done to speed it up?
+Maybe don't keep images in Imgur? store locally? - loads quite quickly on my s25 ultra

 %% kanban:settings
 ```